 The field of dreams – and the stands around it

 KV Kortrijk inherited the Guldensporenstadion from Kortrijk Sports, who had it built in 1947 on the same site as the ground they had played on since 1921.

 Renovations were then carried out when KVK were enjoying a purple patch, first in 1988, then again in 2008.
 Current capacity is just over 9,000, with nearly 6,000 seats.

 Home fans stand behind the goal in Tribune 2, with seating for the KVK faithful opposite, in sectors P-R of Tribune 4.
 Visiting supporters are allocated sections M-O, the nearest half of sideline Tribune 3 to Tribune 4.
 Press and VIP occupy the bulk of Tribune 1.

-Just to the right as you exit the train station, bus No.4 leaves perron 11 every 30min (currently 13 and 53 past the hour) to the Stadion stop by the Guldensporenstadion, journey time under 10min.
+Just to the right as you exit the train station, bus 4 leaves perron 11 every 30mins (currently 13 and 53 past the hour) to the Stadion stop by the Guldensporenstadion, journey time under 10mins.

-Alternatively, bus No.42 also serves Stadion, leaves perron 23 from the concourse alongside, but only every 1-2hrs.
+Alternatively, bus 42 also serves Stadion, leaving perron 23 from the concourse alongside, but only every 1-2hrs.

-To walk it, head straight down Koning Albertlaan past the Parkhotel, in the same direction until you reach the river.
-Cross over Nordbrug by the Balthazar restaurant, head up Noordstraat, before turning left onto Meensesteenweg.
-Allow 30min from the station.
+To walk to the stadium, head straight down Koning Albertlaan past the Parkhotel, in the same direction until you reach the river.
+Cross over Noordbrug by the Balthazar restaurant, head up Noordstraat, before turning left onto Meensesteenweg.
+Allow 30mins from the station.

 A taxi from the station shouldn’t cost more than €12.